 What is Business Acumen?

 Commercial awareness or business acumen, as it is commonly called, is defined as the proper understanding of the company’s potentials, rules and regulation so as to make the company successful, profitable and also be able to treat customers satisfactorily.
 Having a sound business acumen about the organization will enable the employee to get to know the company values and core principles better and also strengthen the company by getting to know about the company rivals, stakeholders, and the current trends in the industry that is challenging the company.
-It will also enable the leaders to get an insight about the weaknesses and strengths of the company and also enable them to take smart and necessary decisions that is good for the company‘s growth and development.
+It will also enable the business leaders to get an insight about the weaknesses and strengths of the company and also enable them to take smart and necessary decisions that is good for the company‘s growth and development.

-One of the most common question asked to candidate related to business acumen is, “explain a situation where you had to demonstrate your commercial awareness and business acumen skills to solve an emergency within the organization”.
+One of the most common question asked to candidate related to business acumen is, “explain a situation where you had to demonstrate your commercial experience, awareness and business acumen skills to solve an emergency within the organization”.
 Many rookie candidates make the classic mistake of stating their achievements and success while working in their previous company without providing the necessary information relevant to the question.
 What the recruiter wants to hear from you is not your success stories, but instead they want to hear about the situation where you had to use your knowledge about the company and its potentials to stop an unwanted situation in real life.

 Business Acumen and Employees:

 - Concentrating to deliver results that are more result oriented and also have the best commercial benefit.

 - Demonstrates and knows how the various parts of an organization functions.

 - They try to make sure that their work is with relevance with the aim of the organization.